jmares79/bank-api/readme.md

 * __Transaction resource__ Which provides both a controller and a service for managing all transactions
 * __User resource__ Which handles all login and auth
 * Several __Models__ Which handles the business info for and to the DDBB
-* __Migrations && Factory seeders__ Which helps creating all the DDBB Schema AND provides fake data to test the API
+* __Migrations & Factory seeders__ Which helps creating all the DDBB Schema AND provides fake data to test the API

-In a nutshell, __Transaction__  is a master table, that contains (in a proper production enviromnet) all the core data for the business to run.
+In a nutshell, __Transaction__  is a master table, that contains (in a proper production environment) all the core data for the business to run.
 It usually get updates only, as the product base is supposedly to grow.

 __Users__ is the table where the equivalent of customers are, kept to a minimum for scoping purposes.

-### Controllers
+### Controllers & routing

 The requests are handled by `App\Http\Controllers\*` that provides a set of actions to be called on every request.